meken/cloud-hackathons/hacks/adk-intro/solutions.md

     instruction="""
     Return super heroes to respond to the threat.
     Use the provided `get_available_heroes` tool to find the list of available heroes.
+    Return only a comma separated list of available heroes, or nothing if there are no available heroes.
     """,
     tools=[tools.get_available_heroes],
     output_key="available_heroes"